Academic Policies

 • Psychology

-• Public Policy and Politics (Political Science and Governance Stream only)
+• Public Affairs and Management (Public Affairs and Governance Stream only)

 Columbia

-At Columbia University, students within the program will follow the major that matches their CityU major:
+At Columbia University, students within the program will follow the major that matches their CityUHK major:

 • Computer Science